maskudo/Chip-8/README.md

 # Notes
 The version of SDL2 used is 2.0.22.

-I have only tested on windows with GCC/G++ MinGW but it should work with other compilers and toolkits.
+I have only tested on windows with GCC/G++ MinGW but it should work with other compilers.

 Some ROMs that I've successfully managed to run are in the ROMs folder.